Jacobians of Graphs via Edges and Iwasawa Theory: Introduction

 The Jacobian is an algebraic invariant of a graph which is often seen in analogy to the class group of a number field.
 Classically, the Jacobian is defined in terms of the vertices of the graph; however, in this paper we give another construction of the Jacobian in terms of the edges in Definition \ref{def:edgejacobian}.
 We prove that this gives an isomorphic group in Proposition \ref{thm:comparejacobians}.

 Because of the analogy to the class group, there have been investigations into a version of Iwasawa theory for graphs.
 In \cite{MV1,MV2}, the authors $p$-adically interpolate the Ihara zeta function and use an analog of the analytic class number formula to get asymptotics for the sizes of Jacobians in a $\Z_p$-tower of graphs.
-In \cite{Gonet}, the author instead constructs a $\Lambda$-module which is related to the Jacobian.
+A version of the Iwasawa Main Conjecture is explored in \cite{KM}.
+Special values of Artin--Ihara zeta functions are also used in \cite{HMSV} to prove analogs of some other results in class field theory.
+In \cite{Gonet,Kataoka}, the authors instead construct a $\Lambda$-module which is related to the Jacobian.
 This is more in line with the methods of this paper; the main result here is Theorem \ref{thm:themodule}, which is roughly as follows.

 \begin{thm} Let $\Gamma$ be a group isomorphic to $\Z_p$, $\Gamma_n$ be its quotient isomorphic to $\Z/p^n\Z$, and let $\Gamma^{(n)}$ be the kernel of the projection $\Gamma \to \Gamma_n$.
 There is a module $J(\infty)$ over the Iwasawa algebra $\Lambda = \Z_p[[\Gamma]]$ whose coinvariants $J(n) = J(\infty) \otimes_\Lambda \Z_p[\Gamma_n]$ are isomorphic to an extension of the $p$-power torsion subgroup of the Jacobian $\J(X_n)[p^\infty]$ by $\Gamma^{(n)} \cong \Z_p$. \end{thm}